The Barristers' Association of Philadelphia: Organization

-The Barristers’ Association’s structure consists of an Executive Committee and an Advisory Board.
+The Barristers’ Association's structure consists of an Executive Committee and an Advisory Board.
 The Executive Committee is responsible for the operation of the organization and is composed of elected officers and appointed members.
 The Advisory Board, which is made up of distinguished members of the legal profession, provides advice and counsel to the Executive Committee.

+It operates under law for 501(c)(6) Business Leagues.
+In 2024 it claimed $87,665 in total revenue and $122,467 in total assets.
+It had $131,999 in expenses.